The best things to do in Adelaide shown here will hopefully convince you that Adelaide is a great place to spend a few days.

 The walk between Glenelg and Brighton can be done on a pathway all the way along the coastline or you can walk on the sandy beach.

-Here I am looking back at Glenelg jetty while on my way to Brighton.
-There is a cool cafe next to the beach not too far away from here.
-It’s known as The Broadway Kiosk.
+There is a cool cafe next to the beach not too far away from here if you want to stop for a coffee.
+It is known as The Broadway Kiosk.

 The walk from Glenelg to Brighton is about 5km (3.2 miles) so you will need between 2-4 hours to walk up to Brighton, spend a bit of time there and for the walk back.